evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 ## Performance

 The Lotus Eletre S has a maximum power of 450KW (612hp).
 The total torque is 710nm.
-The 0-100km/h sprint (0-62mph) takes 4,5 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,5 seconds.
 The top speed is 258 km/h.

 ## Battery, range, and charging